IaroslavKhvorostenko/AdGuardCLI/README.md

     - `update`                   Update filters
     - `add`                      Add a filter by its ID or name
     - `remove`                   Remove a filter by its ID or name
+- `export-logs`                  Export logs to a zip file
+    - `-o, --output TEXT`        Path to the output artifact.
+Can be a directory
+    - `-f, --force`              Overwrite the output artifact without asking

 ### Per-app AdGuard CLI configuration
 AdGuard CLI behaviour can be configured per-app.
 See the `apps` section of `proxy.yaml` for details.